conrisc/Disk-Scheduler/README.md

 ###Disk scheduler
 *source: https://people.cs.umass.edu/~mcorner/courses/691J/project1.text*

-In this part, you will write a concurrent program to issue and service disk requests.
-We will provide a working thread library (thread.o) for you to use while testing your disk scheduler.
+A concurrent program to issue and service disk requests.

 The disk scheduler in an operating system gets and schedules disk I/Os for multiple threads.
 Threads issue disk requests by queueing them at the disk scheduler.
 The disk scheduler queue can contain at most a specified number of requests (max_disk_queue); threads must wait if the queue is full.